Donald Trump Declares Victory Against ISIS In Syria, Prepares To Withdraw Troops

 “At this time, we continue to work by, with and through our partners in the region,” Pentagon spokesman Col. Rob Manning told reporters in a statement.

 But despite the sudden withdrawal, it looks like this move has been a long time coming.
 Back in April of this year, Director of National Intelligence Dan Coats indicated that a decision had been made regarding the status of troops in Syria.
-At the time, White House press secretary Sarah Huckabee Sanders refused to clarify if that mean the soldiers would be returning home.
+At the time, White House press secretary Sarah Huckabee Sanders refused to clarify if that meant the soldiers would be returning home.

 Although it looks like the military withdrawal is in full effect, it by no means signifies the end of the ISIS situation in Syria.
-Just two weeks ago, Special Envoy Brett McGurk told reporters that there was a long, hard road ahead of them before ISIS is truly defeated.
+Just two weeks ago, special envoy Brett McGurk told reporters that there was a long, hard road ahead of them before ISIS is truly defeated.

 “Nobody is declaring mission accomplished,” he said.